 Swedish Interest Rates at Record Low

-Interest rates slashed by 1 % have given Sweden lowest rates ever.
-The Swedish Central Bank announced on Wednesday that the key interest rate will be cut by one percentage point to a record low 1.0 percent.
-This marks the lowest official interest rates since records began in 1907.
+Interest rates slashed by 1 percentage point have given Sweden its lowest rates ever.
+The Swedish Central Bank announced on Wednesday that the key interest rate will be cut by 1 point to a record low 1.0 percent.
+This marks the lowest official interest rates since the records began in 1907.

-In a statement the bank warned that more troubled times loom ahead.
-The bank says that cuts are necessary in order to dampen the fall in production and employment and to reach the inflation target of 2 %.
-Indeed, the interest rate may in fact have to be cut further within the next 6 months.
+In a statement the bank warns that more troubled times loom ahead.
+The cuts are necessary in order to dampen the fall in production and employment and to reach the inflation target of 2%.
+According to the bank the interest rate may in fact have to be dropped further within the next 6 months.

 Swedish homeowners are now waiting to see to what extent the cuts will influence mortgage rates.

 However, the bank also forecasted that Sweden’s Gross domestic product would shrink by 1.6% instead of previously anticipated 0.5%.
 The Swedish krona fell significantly after the unexpectedly sharp cut in interest rates.